Left Continue shopping

 • Naratriptan (Nomigren)

-Best taken within the first 1–2 hours of symptom onset.
+Best taken within the first 1–2 hours of discomfort onset.

 3. Ergotamines

-Older class of drugs with more side effects and less predictable results.
+Older class of products with more side effects and less predictable results.
 Sometimes used in chronic or refractory cases.

 4. Antiemetics